Pattern-Equivariant Homology: Introduction

 \section{Introduction}

-Periodic patterns of Euclidean space have been of great important to mathematics, and aesthetics, for centuries.
-However, the geometries of periodic patterns are well understood, and there is a rich class of patterns, such as the Penrose tilings, which exhibit intricate internal structure without possessing translational symmetry.
-Aperiodic tilings enjoy connections with areas of mathematics such as mathematical logic \cite{LafWei08}---as established by Berger's proof of the undecidability of the domino problem \cite{Berg66}, Diophantine approximation \cite{ABEI01, BerSie05, HKW14, HKW15}, the structure of attractors \cite{ClaHun12} and symbolic dynamics \cite{Sch01}, but also to physical applications, most notably to solid state physics in the wake of the discovery of quasicrystals by Shechtman et al. \cite{SBGC84}.
+In the past few decades a rich class of highly ordered patterns has emerged whose central examples, despite lacking global translational symmetries, exhibit intricate internal structure, imbuing these patterns with properties akin to those enjoyed by periodically repeating patterns.
+The field of \emph{aperiodic order} aims to study such patterns, and to establish connections between their properties, and their constructions, to other fields of mathematics and the natural sciences.
+To name a few, aperiodic order has interactions with areas of mathematics such as mathematical logic \cite{LafWei08}---as established by Berger's proof of the undecidability of the domino problem \cite{Berg66}, Diophantine approximation \cite{ABEI01, BerSie05, HKW14, HKW15}, the structure of attractors \cite{ClaHun12} and symbolic dynamics \cite{Sch01}, and notably is of relevance to solid state physics in the wake of the discovery of quasicrystals by Shechtman et al.\ \cite{SBGC84}.